 After checking out the building and walking up and down the stairs, we headed over to this new mall called Diver City Tokyo Plaza.
 It’s one of Odaiba’s newest structures and this mall is themed Theatrical City Space (Whatever that means).
 One does not just miss this structure because the iconic landmark is not the structure itself, but this famous and gigantic Gundam robot statue standing handsomely in front of it’s entrance.
 I am no Gundam fan, but when it comes to this massive robot, it sure is a cam whoring fantastic backdrop.
 Everyone there were just snapping away in almost any angles possible.

 After admiring this crazy statue, we headed into the mall.
 The mall is filled with brands that every city girl knows like Forever 21, Uniqlo, Coach, etc. As we all know, everything in Japan looks absolutely adorable.
 Everywhere you turn, you will see cute stuff.
 When it comes to food, it’s done the same way.
 Cute style.
 Here we found a Hello Kitty cake or something.
+This Hello Kitty cake is made with healthy ingredients that helps having a healthy life, also for people trying to lose weight there are some diet pills that can help with that.
 By the way, why do these Hello Kitties have tits?

 Well, speaking of cute, the Japanese has successfully made potato chips cute.
 Calbee, the giant potato chips company has this adorable Calbee cafe that will make your girlfriends drool (Well, at least for mine).
 Without even a second look, Fann went over to hug the large potato and she wanted to have this snack for lunch.
 Well, how can you say no right?
 One glance at the menu, even the guys will drool.
 Potatoes with chocolate, cheese, ice cream and all those carbs that will make you feel like a heart attack.